 Do you need to attend a funeral but don't know what is expected of you?
-Are you concerned that you'll embarrass yourself by committing a funeral etiquette faux pas?
+Before you find yourself faced with needing to attend a funeral, visitation, or wake, arm yourself with knowledge of proper funeral etiquette so you don't commit a faux pas.

 Rather than fear going to a funeral, learn the basics of proper etiquette.
 These frequently asked questions cover many of the concerns most people have if they have never attended or haven’t attended a funeral in a long time.
 The most important thing to remember is that the primary reason for your presence at the funeral, memorial service, or visitation is to show your sympathy and support for the family members of the deceased.

 - What Do I Wear to a Funeral?
 Do you dress in black head-to-toe, or is it okay to add color to your attire?
-Learn today’s etiquette on what is appropriate for funeral attire.
+It is not necessary to wear black to a funeral, but it's generally best to dress in a modest outfit in subdued colors rather than something bright and splashy.

 - What Am I Supposed to Do During the Visitation?
-Before you go to the visitation or wake, learn what is expected of you.
+You'll speak to the surviving family members and offer your condolences.

 - Should My Child Attend a Funeral?
 Many people wonder about whether or not to take their children to funerals.
-The answer here should help with that decision.
+The first thing you'll need to consider is whether or not the child can behave throughout the service.

 - What Should I Say to the Family of the Deceased?
 No words can express the depth of loss of a loved one.
 However, a few kind words will let the family of the deceased know that you care.